 How and why Ledermann came to write the letters for the Themar men is not yet known in detail.
 Ledermann was himself rounded up with the other Jewish men of Gotha on November 9/10, 1938 and imprisoned in Buchenwald.
 He was freed by mid-November and returned home to put his own affairs in order.
 In January 1939, he left for England followed later in the year by his wife and son.
-And yet, in that brief period of time and under enormous personal pressure, he found time to write on behalf of at least 18 other Jewish men.
+And yet, in that brief period of time and under enormous personal pressure, he found time to write on behalf of Jewish men.
 We know that two of the largest Jewish businesses in Themar, the Gassenheimer Agricultural Machinery Co. and the S.J.
 Baer Department Store, were clients of Ledermann.
-But he had a very large clientele throughout Thüringen so how he came to write letters for this particular group is still to be determined.
+Shortly after his release from Buchenwald, Herbert Gassenheimer travelled to Gotha—we assume this was to visit Dr. Ledermann.
+Ledermann had a very large clientele throughout Thüringen and it is possible that he wrote on behalf of those imprisoned from Gotha and Arnstadt, his birth place.

 Ernst Ledermann’s letters to the Gestapo on behalf of Themar men are at the links below:

 Ernst Ledermann came from a family with deep roots in Thüringen in the northern part of the state.
 The first ancestors who can be identified are Ernst’s great-great grandparents, Simon Levi and Ricke/Rieka.
 Where the original place of settlement for the Ledermann family was is unknown, but we know that Simon and Ricke were living in Unsleben in Rhön-Grabfeld (Bavaria) when their son Meier was born in 1764.
 Thirty years later, we find Meier and his first wife, Bertha, living in Bauerbach, 27 km southwest of Bauerbach, when their first child, Simon, was born in 1794.